Moving to a new location can be exciting. You’re looking forward to it.

 You can hand carry plants on an airplane, but you’ll need to follow airline rules.
 These include limitations on the size of the plant so it fits in the airplane.
 And the plant will be counted as part of your personal baggage allowance.

-On most domestic flights, you shouldn’t have any issues carrying a plant into the plane with you.
+On most domestic flights, you shouldn’t have any issues taking plants on a plane with you.
 There are a few airline rules that you will need to think about, though.
 These include:

 - Size of the plant.
 You will need to get something that will fit into the overhead luggage or under the seat.
 The airline should have size guidelines you can use.